 The AIDS Garden of Reflection will create a secluded area for contemplation where visitors can honour those who have lost their life to HIV and AIDS.
 A community group of people, with the support of the AIDS Action Council, has spent years raising funds for such a place.
 The AIDS Garden of Reflection will be incorporated in the Gallery of Gardens, a series of six connected gardens being developed on the Events Terrace, and will feature the views and character of the surrounding landscape.
 Please support the funding appeal to construct the AIDS Garden of Reflection.
 Donations are fully tax deductible.
 Donate now and help us meet our goal of $125,000.
 Activity details.

-Enjoy a free introductory talk about the Arboretum, 15-20 minutes long.
-Every 30 minutes from 10:00 am to 3:00 pm daily.
+Enjoy a free introductory talk about the Arboretum, 20 minutes long.
+Departs regularly between 10am and 3pm daily.
 Meet at the 'free talk' sign in the Village Centre.
 Wheelchair and stroller friendly.
 Activity details.

 Discover some of the Arboretum's forests with a trained guide and learn about its trees and their stories.
 Activity details.